Disciplina Tour: Critical reception

 On a similar tone, Lucas Terrazas gave the show a positive review after saying that Lali "shone onstage" and labelling the night as "historic" and "unforgettable".
 Billboard Argentina highlighted Lali's changing and dazzling outfits and singled out the energy and emotion that could be felt in the stadium when she performed some of her most popular ballads on the B-stage.
 In his review for Página 12, Martín Olavarría labelled the show as "electrifying" and pointed out that the staging resembled the industrial settings of classical films like Metrópolis and Modern Times.
-Finally, he called Lali the "true queen of Argetnine pop".
+Finally, he called Lali the "true queen of Argentine pop".
 Also for Página 12, Camila Caamaño wrote that the show resembled Shakira's MTV Unplugged due to the dancers, live band, leather outfits and red-dyed hair, and chose Lali's dancing skills as the show's highlight.
 In his positive review for Clarín, Nicolás López wrote that with her freedom and confidence onstage, Lali displayed what she truly is: "Argentine pop's greatest diva".
 After calling her "funny, energetic and expert", Mercedes Paz of Filo News expressed that Lali performed at one of her most important with an apparent easiness and effectivity with which she makes being the most important contemporary pop artist of her generation seem like an easy task".